Welcome to Zarja!

 What to expect?

-I listen to your story and together, in dialogue, we look for a way to continue with your life.
+I listen to your story and together we search for a way to continue with your life.
 Since this is a very personal journey it may take a few sessions to get the first feeling of progress.
 I am not able to offer you a one-size-fits-all solution because everyone is unique.
-Instead, I can think with you about a way that to take steps and continue with renewed hope.
+Instead, I can think with you about a way to take steps and continue with renewed hope.

-During an initial session a psychologist will try to capture what you would like to change and (s)he will provide you clarification on what you can expect from therapy.
+During the initial session we will try to capture what you would like to change from your own background.
+We will also discuss your expectations from therapy.
 After this session you can choose to start therapy.
 For relation- or family therapy, all persons involved should be present during the intake session.
-After the intake meeting the decision to continue is made together.
+After this first session the decision to continue is made together.
+More information about couples therapy can be found here.

 About Zarja and about myself